206 Participants Needed

 The trial does not specify if you need to stop all current medications, but you cannot participate if you use certain medications like diabetes drugs, opioids, benzodiazepines, or prescription sleep medications regularly.
 You also cannot have used N-acetylcysteine or certain antioxidants recently.

-What evidence supports the effectiveness of the drug N-acetylcysteine for obstructive sleep apnea?
+What evidence suggests that N-acetylcysteine might be an effective treatment for obstructive sleep apnea?

 RN